2017 Studios & Directions

 328 Main Street, Stanardsville, VA 22973, (434) 985-6500

 Directions: From Charlottesville, take Rte 29N 13 miles; turn left onto Rte 33W.
-Continue 5 miles; turn right onto Business Rte 33, which turns into Main Street.
+Continue 5 miles; turn right on Business Rte 33, which turns into Main Street.
 Shop is 1.5 miles on left.

 Google Maps link